 "Therefore go and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age."

 David & Cindy B.: Asia Minor

 Since 1993, David & Cindy have been serving the Lord through evangelism and church planting in Asia Minor.
 They desire to develop a business platform that will help further the ministry of making Christ known to the least-reached areas of Asia Minor.
-They serve with Christar, and were the keynote speakers in DBC's 2010 annual missions conference.
 We so appreciate Dave & Cindy's love for the people of Asia Minor and are honored to support this faithful couple.
-The Phillips Care Group has adopted the Burns.

 "'You are my witness,' declares the Lord, 'and my servent whom i have chosen, so that you may know and believe me and understand that i am he.
 Before me no god was formed, nor will there be after me.'"

 The Bryants served the Lord in Guinea, West Africa for many years and have shifted their location to Senegal.
 They continue to learn the Landuma language and culture, translate Scripture into their language, reach out with the Gospel, and, encourage the faith of the relatively few believers in this area.
 What a privilege to partner with the Bryants, who have distinguished themselves in their faithful laboring for the Gospel.

 "Let the peoples praise you, O God; let all the nations praise you!"